-The Company is a subsidiary of Nest Investment (holdings) Ltd. The diagram below, shows the position of the Company in the Nest Group.
+The Company is a subsidiary of Nest Investment (holdings) Ltd. The diagram below, shows the position of the Company in the Nest Group at the date of this report.

 Figure A-1 Company position within the Group

 A.1.f.
 Material lines of business and geographical areas